mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 modify the resulting hash.

-Now that we have discussed the properties of cryptographic hashing we can investigate how it is used in a technique known as *proof of work*. *Proof of work*, as the name implies, is a way for one computer to prove to another computer that it has completed a certain amount of work.
-The *work* is cryptographic hashing of a pre-image (incremented after each attempt).
-Because the output of a cryptographic hash is simultaneously random and deterministic, then once we have found the correct pre-image we can submit it as the solution to another computer, which can verify that it is indeed correct.
-"But wait", you might be thinking, "didn't you say that it would take millions of years to try all the pre-images for SHA256 before we find one which matches the output?"
-And indeed that is true.
+Now that we have discussed the properties of cryptographic hashing we can investigate how it is used in a technique known as *proof of work*, also known as *mining*. *Proof of work*, as the name implies, is a way for one computer to prove to another computer that it has completed a certain amount of work.
+Lets call the computer doing the work the *miner*, and the other computer the *examiner*.
+The examiner sets the test for the miner to pass by giving it 3 things:

-But the beauty of *proof of work* is that we don't have to match the entire SHA256 output - we need only match a specified number of characters.
+- part of a pre-image
+- a hash value that must be matched (called the target)
+- the difficulty level of the test

+The test works like this: the miner takes the pre-image it has been given and appends a bunch of random charaters (called a nonce) to the end of it.
+It then hashes the whole thing and checks if it matches the target given by the examiner.
+However, it does not need to match the entire hash (that would take millions of years), but rather it just needs to match part of the hash - as specified by the difficulty level.

-Lets give it a go.
+That all sounds very complicated, but don't worry, it will be much clearer after you give it a go.
 Click the *Mine with SHA256* button and once you find the solution try changing the difficulty:

 <div class="form-container" id="form3">